 Why Do Bars and Insurance Companies Want to Change the SC Liquor Liability Insurance Law?

-Bars, restaurants, and other alcohol vendors in South Carolina complain that the current liquor law liability insurance requirements are too much of a financial burden, according to an article by The Post and Courier.
-Some vendors claim the burden has forced them to close their doors.
-Many say they’re seeing significant annual spikes in their insurance premiums even if they’ve never faced a lawsuit.
-These vendors say they could stay open if they didn’t have to pay for liability insurance.
+Bars, restaurants, and other alcohol vendors in South Carolina argued that the liquor law liability insurance requirements were too much of a financial burden, according to an article by The Post and Courier.
+Some vendors claimed the burden had forced them to close their doors.
+Many reported significant annual increases in their insurance premiums, even if they’ve never faced a lawsuit.
+The lobbying effort framed the change as a matter of economic survival for the hospitality industry.

-However, their proposed solution could leave drunk driving accident victims worse off.
-Without compensation from a bar or restaurant’s liability insurance policy, injured drivers and passengers might not have the necessary resources to pay their medical bills, replace their lost income, and meet their other needs.
+However, their reform leaves the drunk driving accident victims more vulnerable. worse off.
+Without compensation from a bar or restaurant’s liability insurance policy, injured drivers and passengers may struggle to pay their medical bills, replace their lost income, and meet their other needs.

 Joint and Several Liability in South Carolina Drunk Driving Accident Claims